RosterizerTestData/Warhammer40k/wahapedia_import/README.md

 From `exportion/`, run `npm start` to start the server, then navigate to [http://localhost:3000/](http://localhost:3000/)

-Click a faction and then, in the browser’s network inspector, copy the returned object to paste into a manifest’s (im/ex)port window
+Click a faction and then, in the browser’s network inspector, copy the returned object to paste into a rulebook’s (im/ex)port window